 exclusion, pronounced under the conditions laid down in Article 10 below by the General Assembly, as a result of a failure to abide by these regulations or for any other reason considered serious, having once heard the defence of the member concerned.

 not paying the membership fee for at least two years.

+Emeritus Membership requires annual re-confirmation.

-The list of UIMC members shall be kept up to date by the UIMC General Secretary.
+The list of UIMC members shall be kept up to date by the UIMC Secretary General.

 ORGANISATION